-5.7 A future configuration tool for wine assemblage
+5.6 A future configuration tool for wine assemblage

-The first experimental results are preliminary and have been obtained on only two real instances.
+The first experimental results are preliminary and were obtained on only two real instances.
 However, they suggest that the current strategy, maybe endowed with a dedicated branching heuristic, can handle efficiently most of the instances useful in practice.
 Therefore, to better fit the wishes of the client, we can imagine using our optimization algorithm interactively, inside a configuration tool.
-The user could interact with the system via radar graphs corresponding to the different target wines, such as shown in Fig. 4 and Fig. 5.
+The user would be able to interact with the system via radar graphs corresponding to the different target wines, such as shown in Fig. 4 and Fig. 5.